EconJHL/econjhl.github.io/_pages/writingsample.md

 title: "Writing Sample"
 ---

-## 1. The effects of the rapid rise of Supermarkets on South Korea Retail
+## 1. The effects of the rapid rise of supermarkets on South Korea retail
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="/pdfs/koreajapangdp.pdf" target="_blank" rel="noopener noreferrer">Paper</a>

 ## 2. The GDP Relationship between South Korea and Japan